-Juvenile Justice social workers collaborated with licensed mental health clinicians, educators, the youth and their family, and court counselors from the home community to determine the release/reintegration schedule and to facilitate activities designed to prepare the youth for successful community reintegration.
+Juvenile Justice social workers collaborated with licensed mental health clinicians, educators, the youth and their family, and court counselors from the home community to determine the release/ reintegration schedule and to facilitate activities designed to prepare the youth for successful community reintegration.
 Support in these efforts was also provided by the Transition Services Coordinator in the Education Services section.
 When possible, on-site visits with the youth's family began following admission and continued throughout the youth's placement to facilitate effective and healthy family relationships.
 Offcampus outings, and supervised home visits to the juvenile's home and/or identified placement began after six months of commitment, depending upon the youth's progress on his/her individualized service plan goals.
-Specific and detailed community reintegration plans were discussed and developed with the youth, family, facility staff, court counselor, and community providers and stakeholders to provide support for the youth and family upon return to the home.
-Connection and linkage to the identified services were facilitated in conjunction with court services staff.
-Juvenile risks of reoffending were considered in release planning, as well as juvenile treatment and rehabilitation needs and community safety.
+Specific and detailed community reintegration plans were discussed and developed with the youth, family, facility staff, court counselor and community providers and stakeholders to provide support for the youth and family upon return to the home.
+Connection and linkage to the identified services were facilitated in conjunction with Court Services staff.
+Juvenile risk of reoffending was considered in release planning, as well as juvenile treatment and rehabilitation needs and community safety.
 Service needs addressed for the youth within transition plans included residential placement and step-down services, as well as academic and vocational, mental health, substance abuse, mentoring, physical health, peer involvement, family and parenting needs, and additional areas of special need (e.g., gang intervention services).

-Specific areas of focus which were developed within a Second Chance Act Comprehensive Juvenile Reentry Systems Reform grant (received 2015-2019) are the continuation of support for our YDC reentry support program offered by Communities in Schools of NC, enhancing the family engagement efforts across the continuum of juvenile justice services and contracts, the construction of a service directory designed to enhance needs-to-service matching at the time of case planning, a data mining project exploring typologies of youth involved in our system.
+Specific areas of focus that were developed within a Second Chance Act Comprehensive Juvenile Reentry Systems Reform grant (received 2015-2019) are the continuation of support for our YDC reentry support program offered by Communities in Schools of NC, enhancing the family engagement efforts across the continuum of juvenile justice services and contracts, the construction of a service directory designed to enhance needs-to-service matching at the time of case planning, and a data mining project exploring typologies of youth involved in our system.
 Communities in Schools Reentry to Resilience Program: Ongoing funding of the reentry system reform program initiative allowed us to maintain ongoing resource partnerships to support implementation of SCA initiatives.

 Juvenile Justice has begun to utilize the Youth Assessment and Screening Instrument (YASI), a tool that assesses changing risk and needs and has been validated across races and socio-economic situations.
 The YASI tool also incorporates a coordinated case plan which is developed from juveniles' risk, needs and strengths.
-Clinical services leadership has participated in developing the YASI tool for specific circumstances in NC.
-Trainings for YDC facility staff who will collaboratively conduct YASI 90-day reassessments with juvenile court counselors are planned for the summer of 2021.
+Clinical services leadership participated in developing the YASI tool for specific circumstances in North Carolina.
+Trainings for YDC facility staff who will collaboratively conduct YASI 90-day reassessments with juvenile court counselors have been completed and policy changes have been implemented to support this collaboration.